Guest speakers are regularly invited to give exciting lectures on their experiences from corporate practice and current challenges.

 The Master's degree in Business Psychology at the HFT Stuttgart prepares you to actively participate in this change and to look for solutions that make this change positive for employees, customers and society.
 Practical events, active experimentation and freedom for your own ideas form the basis of our course of study.
 Come to us to actively shape change!

-15 June (applicants from non-EU & EU countries)
+15 June (15 May applicants from non-EU & EU countries)

 Master of Science (M.Sc.)